Examining the possibility of chiral superconductivity in Sr$_2$RuO$_4$ and other compounds via applied supercurrent: Summary and further remarks

 \section{Summary and further remarks}

-In this study, we proposed to probe the possible chiral superconductivity in \SRO~and other materials through the application of a supercurrent.
+In this study, we proposed to examine the possible chiral superconductivity in \SRO~and other materials through the application of a supercurrent.
 Akin to the effect of in-plane uniaxial strains and in-plane magnetic fields, supercurrent generically lifts the degeneracy of the two chiral superconducting order parameter components, giving rise to two superconducting transitions with observable thermodynamic and magnetic signatures.
 Moreover, opposite supercurrents incur distinct modifications to the unidirectionally propagating chiral edge modes and their tunneling spectra.
 We discussed possible measurements to detect these supercurrent-induced changes.
+While these results were obtained from single-band calculations, the conclusions hold for more general multiband systems.

-Note that our calculations have not accounted for the magnetic flux nor vortices generated by the supercurrent.
+Note that our calculations have not accounted for the vortices generated by the supercurrent.
 Nonetheless, the conclusions are expected to hold even when those physics are considered.
 For example, while vortices drifting in supercurrent may give rise to fluctuating edge tunneling spectrum, the time-averaged spectra obtained under opposite supercurrents will likely still show discernible difference.
 We also take note of the stable tunneling spectra obtained in a conventional superconductor subject to a bias supercurrent~\cite{Anthore:03}.
 Our study shall also apply to the chiral $d_{xz}+id_{yz}$ state and the nonunitary mixed helical p-wave pairings~\cite{Huang:21}.
 The latter essentially consists of two copies of chiral p-wave pairing with opposite chirality and unequal gap amplitudes (thus referred to as chiral-like states).

-However, the presence of subgap edge modes and spontaneous edge current is not unique to chiral or chiral-like superconducting states.
-The same boundary phenomenology, including the supercurrent induced effects discussed above, may also occur at certain boundaries of nonchiral but TRSB states.
-For example, they can appear in an $s+id_{xy}$ state on a square lattice at edges parallel to the $x$- or $y$-direction, but not at edges parallel to diagonals of the lattice~\cite{Furusaki:01}.
-Thus the dependence on edge orientation may help to distinguish chiral and nonchiral TRSB states, in addition to the polar Kerr effect measurement.
+The subgap edge modes and spontaneous edge current may also appear in nonchiral but TRSB multi-component superconducting states.
+In fact, some of such states have been implicated in recent ultrasound measurements~\cite{ultrasound1,ultrasound2}.
+The same boundary phenomenology, including the supercurrent induced effects discussed above, may also occur at certain boundaries such states.
+For example, they can appear in $s+id_{xy}$ and $d_{x^2-y^2}+ig_{xy(x^2-y^2)}$ states on a square lattice at edges parallel to the $x$- or $y$-direction, but not at edges parallel to diagonals of the lattice~\cite{Furusaki:01}.
+Thus the dependence on edge orientation may help to distinguish chiral and nonchiral TRSB states, in addition to the polar Kerr effect measurement~\cite{Huang2021CPB,Huang:21}.